-We’ve teamed up with the biggest name in single malt to bring you the one and only The Glenlivet finished in Cognac casks for the first time ever.
+In a massive coup for the Club we teamed up with the biggest name in single malt to bring our Members the mighty Glenlivet finished in Cognac casks for the first time ever.

-Adding a whole new dimension to the iconic single malt Scotch whisky, this is The Glenlivet like you’ve never tasted it before.
+Adding a whole new dimension to the iconic single malt Scotch whisky, this is The Glenlivet like you’ve never tasted it before and of course it sold out immediately.

 Country of Origin: